-In this call we discuss the importance of distributive authority, allowing employees to act a make decisions at all levels of an organization.
-We talk about good examples (which can be hard to find) and touch on principle- versus rules-based approaches to decision making.
+In this call, we discuss the importance of distributive authority – allowing employees to act in making decisions at all levels of an organization.
+We talk about good examples (which can be hard to find) and touch on principle-vs-rules-based approaches to decision-making.
 We discuss empowering employees to act, even when it’s not tied to financials.
 And of course, we share insights on what is happening during the massive changes we’ve seen this year due to COVID-19.

 There were many great insights during this Q&A. Thank you to everyone who attended and participated live.
 We hope you join us for the next Q&A call.

 You can jump to the following locations in the video using the timestamps on the video and in the chapters menu (next to the full screen icon).

 7:45 How are companies changing culture that is dictated by job levels and titles that become the barrier to empowering employees?